UNCF

-UNCF, the United Negro College Fund, is an American philanthropic organization that funds scholarships for black students and general scholarship funds for 37 private historically black colleges and universities.
+The United Negro College Fund (UNCF) is an American philanthropic organization that funds scholarships for Black students and general scholarship funds for 37 private historically black colleges and universities.
 UNCF was incorporated on April 25, 1944, by Frederick D. Patterson (then president of what became Tuskegee University), Mary McLeod Bethune, and others.
 UNCF is headquartered at 1805 7th Street, NW in Washington, D.C.
 In 2005, UNCF supported approximately 65,000 students at over 900 colleges and universities with approximately $113 million in grants and scholarships.
 About 60% of these students are the first in their families to attend college, and 62% have annual family incomes of less than $25,000.
 UNCF also administers over 450 named scholarships.

 UNCF's president and chief executive officer is Michael Lomax.
 Past presidents of the UNCF included William H. Gray and Vernon Jordan.

 Scholarships

 Though founded to address funding inequities in education resources for African Americans, UNCF-administered scholarships are open to all ethnicities; the great majority of recipients are still African-American.
 It provides scholarships to students attending its member colleges as well as to those going elsewhere.

 Graduates of UNCF member institutions and scholarships have included many Black people in the fields of business, politics, health care and the arts.
 Some prominent UNCF alumni include: Dr. Martin Luther King Jr., a Nobel Peace Prize laureate and leader in the civil rights movement; Alexis Herman, former U.S. Secretary of Labor; movie director Spike Lee; actor Samuel L. Jackson; General Chappie James, the U.S. Air Force’s first black four-star general; and Dr. David Satcher, a former U.S. Surgeon General and director of the Centers for Disease Control.